philosucker/Text_Holdem/README.md

 3) Integrate the fixed-probability and LLM models into the Holdem application to collect data for reinforcement learning.

 #### Requirement Skills
 1. Python : FastAPI, AsyncIO (for backend)
 2. C# and Design : Unity 2022 (for smartphone application)
 3. Networking (websocket etc.)
+4. Pipelining for Deep Learning Model (supervised learning, reinforcement learning for AI Holdem Agent)
-4. Docker (for distribution)
+5. Docker (for distribution)

 #### How to implement Texas Holdem game?
 It's so complicated.
 I made reference for you : [Implementation Rules/rule.md](https://github.com/philosucker/Text_Holdem/blob/main/Implementation%20Rules/rule.md)